enonic/old-xp-doc/doc/tutorials/my-first-app/next-steps.rst

 Check our `GitHub <https://github.com/enonic>`_ page for examples of more advanced apps.
 The `Superhero <https://github.com/enonic/app-superhero-blog>`_ blog app is also a good place to see more advanced code.
-`Google Analytics <https://github.com/enonic/app-google-analytics>`_ app demonstrates extending the Content Studio interface
+The `Google Analytics <https://github.com/enonic/app-google-analytics>`_ app demonstrates extending the Content Studio interface

 Need help?
 Ask questions on our `forum <https://discuss.enonic.com>`_ or answer questions from others.